-Copies of transcripts are available, at the student's request, in writing.
+Copies of education records to which students have access will be available at the student's request, in writing, on payment of the appropriate fee.
 The copies will be ready for the student within a reasonable period of time following the submission of the written request.
-Copies of transcripts may be obtained in the Transcript office.
+Copies of transcripts may be obtained in the Transcript office 940/898-3038.